LeoVacher/LeoVacher.github.io/_pages/mywork.md

 *Constraints on one of the scenarios of the runaway dilaton model using Monte Carlo Markov Chains and synergy of multiple modern datasets (for explanations see [Vacher et al (2023)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.104002))*

+### Constant variations and CMB

+In direct connection with my work on CMB, I investigated the limits on building a coherent model in which variations of the fine structure constant during the recombination epoch could help solving the infamous $H_0$ tension [Vacher and Schoneberg (2024)](https://arxiv.org/abs/2403.02256).

 ### Scalar fields and String theory

 As part of my work since my first year of master's internship in Porto (Portugal), I confronted some well motivated scalar field models expected to induce a space-time variation of the fundamental constants and a violation of the EEP (for more on this, see the dedicated section in my [research interests](/context/)).